Lauris Edmond: Biography

-Although in life she stayed as far away as was possible from all forms of organised religion, in death her quotations do apparently find their way into various church settings in New Zealand, a proof – if one be needed – of their deep innate spirituality.

 Edmond died unexpectedly at her home in Wellington's Oriental Bay on the morning of 28 January 2000.
 A friend arriving for dinner that evening discovered her body.
 She was 75, the mother of six children, five of them daughters, one of whom (Rachel, the fourth child) committed suicide in 1975 (the event is dealt with, poetically, in Edmond's poem-sequence Wellington Letter).
 Her only son, Martin Edmond (b.
 1952), is also a writer.
 The Times of London wrote in her obituary (9 February 2000; p.
 23) that she acquired 'a sharp new consciousness of her nationality' through her absence from New Zealand after a year as the Katherine Mansfield Memorial Fellow in Menton in the South of France, ending in 1982.